silentEAG/blue-fish/README.md

 options:
   -h, --help     show this help message and exit
-  -v, --version  Print the version of BlueFish
-  -f, --force    Force to pull all of remote data --pull PULL    Pull which the remote data
-  --proxy PROXY  Set the proxy for BlueFish
+  -v, --version  Print the version of BlueFish and remote sources list -f, --force    Force to pull all of remote data --pull PULL    Pull which the remote data, default is all --proxy PROXY  Set the proxy for BlueFish
 ```